 Lunch with the Professor: When external faculty members are presenting at Renal Grand Rounds, they are invited to have lunch with fellows, giving fellows the opportunity to informally interact with renowned leaders within the field of nephrology.

-Renal Transplant Conference: This weekly lunch meeting covers various aspects of renal transplantation as presented by Johns Hopkins faculty members and invited external speakers.
+Renal Transplant Conference: This weekly lunch meeting (under the auspices of Transplant Surgery) covers various aspects of renal transplantation as presented by Johns Hopkins faculty members and invited external speakers.

-Renal Grand Rounds: During this weekly conference, Johns Hopkins faculty and invited external speakers discuss various aspects of nephrology research and clinical practice.
+Renal Grand Rounds: During this weekly conference (September-June), Johns Hopkins faculty and invited external speakers discuss various aspects of nephrology research and clinical practice.